NiklasTiede/MyBlog/content/post/6-Testing-and-Continous-Integration.md

     assert result == output
 ```

 We compare the expected output with a request against an API.
-The API will return a similar response so it's will give us a feedback if our application is working or if it was broken.
-We place a .json files into the same folder which is used for comparison.
-We will let `pytest` execute the test:
+The API should return the same response so it will give us feedback if our application performs GET requests successfully.
+We place a `jsonplaceholder.json` file into the same folder which contained the expected output.
+We let `pytest` execute the test.
+We install it prior use.

 ```
 $ pip install pytest
 $ pytest
 ```

 Our test passes.
+To increase the tests verbosity `-v` is a useful flag, furthermore I like to use `-s` to see the captured output.
 Next we add pytest to our extra requirements in the `setup.py` file.

 ```python
 extras_require={